-We’re kicking things off with a series of letters between Tzvetan Todorov, author of The Fear of Barbarians: Beyond the Clash of Civilizations and W. J. T. Mitchell, author of Cloning Terror: The War of Images, 9/11 to the Present on the visual imagery of the war on terror, our current global political climate, and the role of the historical uncanny in everything from Abu Ghraib to Goya’s Disasters of War.
-Filled with insights into our contemporary culture of occupation, Todorov and Mitchell’s communication pairs two of our leading critical voices for the very first time and we hope that you’ll join us here at the Chicago Blog for the next three days as we watch their exchange unfold.
+We’re kicking things off with a series of letters between Tzvetan Todorov, author of The Fear of Barbarians: Beyond the Clash of Civilizations and W. J. T. Mitchell, author of Cloning Terror: The War of Images, 9/11 to the Present on the visual imagery of the war on terror, our current global political climate, and the role of the historical uncanny, in everything from Abu Ghraib to Goya’s Disasters of War.
+Filled with insights into the culture of occupation, Todorov and Mitchell’s correspondence puts the two scholars in conversation for the very first time and we hope that you’ll join us for the next three days as we watch their exchange unfold.

 Dear Tzvetan (if I may):

 First let me say how much I have enjoyed your new book, The Fear of Barbarians.
 I find your account of the rise of Islamophobia very compelling, and I am especially struck by your remark that “the fear of barbarians is what risks making us barbarians.”
 My favorite English poet, William Blake, put it this way: we “become what we behold,” by projecting a feared image of the Other as cruel and uncivilized, and then mirroring back exactly the behavior we deplore.
 This mirroring process is both convincing and troubling, and I think it forms the common argument of our two books.
 It suggests that, as the cartoonist Walt Kelly put it so succinctly, “we have met the enemy and he is us.”
 This, in a nutshell, is the basic argument of my critique of the so-called “war on terror” in Cloning Terror, which, I am proud to say, will appear on the same list with your new book.